-- A51.
-In the case of certain assertions or subject matters, the potential effects of the inherent limitations on the auditor's ability to detect material misstatements are particularly significant.
+- In the case of certain assertions or subject matters, the potential effects of the inherent limitations on the auditor's ability to detect material misstatements are particularly significant.
 Such assertions or subject matters include: - Fraud, particularly fraud involving senior management or collusion.
-See ASA 240 (Revised and Redrafted) for further discussion. - The existence and completeness of related party relationships and transactions.
-See ASA 550 (Revised and Redrafted)20 for further discussion. - The occurrence of non-compliance with laws and regulations.
-See ASA 250 (Revised and Redrafted)21 for further discussion.
+See ASA 240 for further discussion.

-See ASA 315 (Revised and Redrafted), paragraphs 5-10.
-See ASA 330 (Revised and Redrafted); ASA 500 (Revised and Redrafted), ASA 520 (Revised and Redrafted), Analytical Procedures; and ASA 530 (Revised and Redrafted),
+See ASA 315, paragraphs 5-10.
+See ASA 330; ASA 500; ASA 520 Analytical Procedures; and ASA 530 Audit Sampling.